 What Are EMV Credit Cards

-While the rest of world has been using EMV cards for a long time now, US has been late to adopt the cards – due to costs involved in changing the terminals that can read EMV cards.
-The information in cards with magnetic cards can easily be stolen by fraudsters who later use the information for own benefit by shopping or selling off the information on the darknet.
+While the rest of the world has been using EMV cards for a long time now, the US has been late to adopt the cards – due to costs involved in changing the terminals that can read EMV cards.
+The information in cards with magnetic cards can easily be stolen by fraudsters who later use the information for their own benefit by shopping or selling off the information on the darknet.